App install ads are like shirtless Abercrombie models strategically standing outside a store entrance, enticing potential customers.

 Fortunately, you don’t need to wait for prospective app users to walk by so you can impress them with six-pack abs.
 You do, however, want to attract them to install your app with a term inspired by Abercrombie’s customer acquisition strategy: “six-pack ads.”

 Mobile app marketers today have access to multiple channels for user acquisition.
 Some of these strategies include social media app install campaigns, in-app banner ads, and interstitial ads, among others.
-How are successful mobile marketers using app install ads to drive their user acquisition strategies?
+So what is an app install ad and how are successful mobile marketers using them to drive their user acquisition strategies?

 Continue reading for insights into real-world examples and strategies for your app install ads or jump to our full infographic below.

-App install ads are typically paid acquisition strategies that funnel the advertisement’s audience directly to your app store listing for near-frictionless installation.
+App install ads prompt users to download an app straight from the ad.
+They typically use paid acquisition strategies that funnel the advertisement’s audience directly to your app store listing for near-frictionless installation.
 These ads can be shown within search results, social media feeds, websites, apps, and more.

 These ads are essential for a successful user acquisition strategy, which pushes them up the priority list for mobile marketers.
-If you can answer a search query with an offer to solve the user’s problem or intrigue someone with your concept in their social media feed, your app install ads will be successful.
+If you can answer a search query with an offer to solve the user’s problem or intrigue someone with your concept in their social media feed, your app install ads are more likely to be successful.

 App install ads come in many forms but are laser-focused on their goal of user acquisition.